 And just in case you didn’t do what I just said, let’s repeat:

 A car that is set-up well, and to suit the driver, will make driving and racing more enjoyable, and will lead to better results.
 How to set a car up, or how to become a faster driver can’t really be learned by this, or any other guide, it has to be done at the track.
 But guides like this one can provide guidance and give ideas as to what to try and what the expected result could be.
 One thing to remember, when setting up a car, is that usually everything affects everything else, meaning that if you change one thing, it may affect something else too.
 Sometimes shortening the rear upper link may be bad, but if you shorten the front one too, it might work.
 Furthermore, the effect of a set-up change can also differ depending on the driver, and his or her driving style.
 Depending on how the driver uses the throttle, where in the corners, or in the bumps, and how much and how aggressively, the preferred set-up will be different.
 Different track surfaces and conditions may also affect how a set-up change is perceived by the driver, sometimes a change may seem insignificant, and sometimes it might make a big difference.
+In fact, for the best results many people will make their own tracks at home by using line marking spray paint on different surfaces so they can see which set up works best.
 But at the end of the day, the laws of physics are the same for everyone, and for all cars and tracks, so it is possible to come up with a guide like this one, highlighting what changes can be made to the car, and what the change will do to the driveability.

 Back To Basics